CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/constellation.md

     color(int)
     ```

-- `ArrayList<MoonPhase>`.
+- `List<MoonPhase>`.
 Sets what phase of the moon the Constellation appears in.
 Only applies if the Constellation type is Minor.
 Requires greater than or equal to 0.

     ```groovy:no-line-numbers
     phase(MoonPhase)